August 30, 2019

 Ready for football season?
-We provided topographic surveying for renovation of Huguenot High School in Richmond, VA.
-Part of this renovation included a 3,500-seat football stadium with artificial turf.
-If football isn’t your thing, renovations also included new baseball and softball facilities and a 2,000-seat gymnasium.
+We provided topographic surveying and full civl engineering design for the new Huguenot High School in Richmond, VA.
+Part of this project included a 3,500-seat football stadium with artificial turf.
+If football isn’t your thing, the project also included new baseball and softball facilities and a 2,000-seat gymnasium.

 North Carolina State University Wolf Village Transit Stop

 Many college students utilize campus bus services like North Carolina State University’s Wolfline Bus System to get to and from classes.
 Timmons Group was tasked with reconfiguring the Wolf Village Transit Stops and consolidating them to a central location to improve student safety in and around this area.
 Timmons Group developed construction documents including demolition/ construction staging, staking plan, grading and drainage plans, and construction administration services to the new transit stops.

 George Mason University